Legal Updated 5 min read

 The jury found Ford negligent in failing to warn workers about asbestos risks

-A New York appeals court has upheld a $3.3 million verdict against Ford Motor Company in an asbestos lawsuit brought by a former dealership parts department worker diagnosed with peritoneal mesothelioma decades after his exposure to Ford’s brake products.
+The New York Appellate Division, Fourth Department, has upheld a $3.3 million verdict against Ford Motor Company in an asbestos lawsuit brought by a former dealership parts department worker diagnosed with peritoneal mesothelioma decades after his exposure to Ford’s brake products.

 Background

-Joseph Skrzynski worked in the parts department of a Ford dealership from 1975 to 1980, where he regularly handled brake components manufactured by Ford.
+Joseph Skrzynski worked in the parts department of a Lincoln-Ford-Mercury dealership in Orchard Park, New York, from 1975 to 1980, where he regularly handled brake components and stood near more than 1,000 brake jobs involving blowouts, sanding, and cleanup.
 In 2021, he was diagnosed with peritoneal mesothelioma, a rare and aggressive cancer of the abdominal lining linked to asbestos exposure.

 Court records show that Ford’s brake components contained between 25% and 50% chrysotile asbestos.
 Testing by an environmental scientist established that handling those brakes released toxic dust into the air, creating an inhalation hazard for workers like Skrzynski.